harsha711/dk_project_2/docs/COMPLETE_DOCUMENTATION.md

 The Dental AI Platform is an intelligent system that combines:
 - **YOLOv8 Object Detection** for accurate bounding box detection of wisdom teeth and dental features
-- **Multi-Model AI Chat** using GPT-4o-mini, Llama 3.3 70B, and Mixtral 8x7B for contextual analysis
+- **Multi-Model AI Chat** using GPT-4o-mini, Llama 3.3 70B, and Qwen 2.5 32B for contextual analysis
 - **Unified Chat Interface** that handles both image uploads and text conversations
 - **Dataset Explorer** for browsing dental X-ray datasets